 We can do so with the help of statistics.
 Yes, statistics is the only way that can transform the raw data into useful insights.
 We use it to provide data trends and predictions.
 But if we do statistics analysis manually, then we will not get the best results easily.

 To overcome this problem, there are two most potent statistics analysis software, i.e., SPSS and SAS.
 But wait, there is a difference between them and SPSS is software by IBM.
 On the other hand, SAS is a complete programming language.

 Both of these software and programming languages provide complex statistics solutions.
 Let’s compare both SPSS vs SAS based on some criteria:-

 The full form of SPSS is a statistical package for social sciences.
 It is the product of IBM and is known as IBM SPSS.
 It was launched in 1968 at the University of Stanford.
 Later on, after eight years, SPSS Inc was founded.
 In 2009 IBM acquired SPSS.
 That is the reason it is known as IBM SPSS.

 Introduction to SPSS

 But nowadays, you can use it for business analytics, business intelligence, data management, and predictive analysis.
-Moreover, SPSS offers copy and pastes functionality.
-So that you can efficiently operate by click interface, it is relatively easy to learn SPSS.
+SPSS offers copy and pastes functionality.
+So that you can easily operate by click interface, it is relatively easy to learn SPSS.